Gary Panter: Pee-wee's Playhouse and set design

 In the 1980s, Panter became the set designer for the children's television show Pee-wee's Playhouse.
-His visual approach diverged sharply from prevailing trends in children's media, eschewing simplified, pastel visuals for densely layered, chaotic sets.
+His densely layered, chaotic sets broke with the simplified, pastel look then standard in children's television.
 He won two Daytime Emmy Awards for his work on the show.

-While designing for television, he remained active in comics and illustration.

 Later projects and publications

 Panter created the online series Pink Donkey for Cartoon Network.

 In 2008, PictureBox published Gary Panter, a two-volume, 700-page retrospective including sketches and previously unpublished material.

 In 2010, the French publisher United Dead Artists released two volumes of his work: The Wrong Box and The Land Unknown.

-In 2025, Desert Island’s Eisner-nominated comics and art tabloid Smoke Signal published a solo issue of original work entitled “Flycatcher”.
-It was the first time in the publication’s 44-issue history than an artist drew an entire issue cover-to-cover.
+In 2025, Desert Island's Eisner-nominated comics and art tabloid Smoke Signal published a solo issue of original work entitled "Flycatcher".
+It was the first time in the publication's 44-issue history than an artist drew an entire issue cover-to-cover.